It is important to always know in what phase the price is at a certain moment.

 Once that High/Low has been taken out, many traders will believe the trend is changing since Price created a new HH or new LL, when all it is, is a stop hunt.
 So, they will attempt to trade in the wrong direction and get stopped out.

-Rule 1 : A High Probability POI must have liquidity resting above it if you are looking to Buy, and below it if you are looking to sell.
+Rule 2: A High Probability POI must have liquidity resting above it if you are looking to Buy, and below it if you are looking to Sell.
 This gives the market a REASON to tag into your POI, and it also gives the market a REASON to reverse from your POI.

 Sometimes the market will mitigate the base of your POI and then come back and mitigate 50% of the POI.
-That usually happens when you enter the opening of the POI and then you put Break Even and then the price returns to 50%, take you out of the market in BE and then continue where you had planned.
+That usually happens when you enter the opening of the POI and then you put Break Even and then the price returns to 50%, taking you out of the market in BE and then continuing where you had planned.

 If you enter a trade and then the price takes you out on BE, you can enter again at 50%.
-But if the price gives you entry into the base of your POI and goes to where you had thought you should have already closed partials and if the price returns to 50% of the POI, then there is very little chance that it will respect that POI again and the best thing is to forget that Set Up since it does not make sense that the price mitigates your POI go to your TP and then return to 50% and return to do the same.
+But if the price gives you entry into the base of your POI and goes to where you had thought you should have already closed partials, and if the price returns to 50% of the POI, then there is very little chance that it will respect that POI again and the best thing is to forget that Set Up, since it does not make sense that the price mitigates your POI, goes to your TP, and then returns to 50% and returns to do the same.

 ICT Course